purnur-schneider/purnur-schneider.github.io/docs/hireme.md

 Personal skills:

-- I am flexibile and versatile.
+- Flexibile and versatile.
 I have worked in various kinds of environements, and performed a plethora of various tasks.

-- I am dependable.
+- Dependable.
 I take initiative and undertake my projects with full responsibility and enthusiasm.
 - Collaborative.
-I will always lend an an ear or a helping hand, if it is in my capacit.
+I will always try to lend an ear or a helping hand, if in my capacity.
+- Hard worker and always willing to learn new things.

 Hobbies:
+- Hiking
+- Reading
+- Singing

 Skills and Experience